 What is Suicide Awareness Month?

 The Canadian Mental Health Association, Windsor-Essex County Branch (CMHA-WECB) in partnership with the Windsor-Essex County Health Unit (WECHU) leads an annual campaign to bring awareness about mental health promotion and suicide prevention.
-We have gathered a large network of community partners to plan, organize and celebrate the seventh anniversary of our Suicide Awareness campaign.
-Many events will occur throughout the month of September (2022 Calendar of Events).The Suicide Awareness Month planning group includes representatives from all sectors including Workplace, Health Services, Police and Emergency Services, Community, School Boards, and Post-Secondary Institutions.
+We have gathered a large network of community partners to plan, organize and celebrate the eighth anniversary of our Suicide Awareness campaign.
+Many events will occur throughout the month of September (2023 Calendar of Events).The Suicide Awareness Month planning group includes representatives from all sectors including Workplace, Health Services, Police and Emergency Services, Community, School Boards, and Post-Secondary Institutions.

 Why are we Focusing on Suicide Awareness?